 There is so much to see in the country, but we've carefully selected a few "must see" locations and sights.

-In our tour van, we'll visit Eger (a Baroque town where women fought off the invading Ottomans in the 16th Century).
-There, and in the famed Tokaj Wine Region (a UNESCO historic cultural landscape), selected vintners will share with you the successes and challenges facing Hungarian winemaking today.
+In our tour van, we'll visit Eger (a Baroque town where women fought off the invading Ottomans in the 16th century).
+There, and in the famed Tokaj Wine Region (a UNESCO Historic Cultural landscape), selected vintners will share with you the successes and challenges of Hungarian winemakers today.
 Hungary is a leading GMO-free country.
-At the UNESCO World Heritage Site, Hortobágy National Park you'll explore this Eco-Region up close.
+At Hortobágy National Park, a UNESCO World Heritage Site, you'll explore this Eco-Region up close.
 One in every three Hungarians lives outside of Hungary.
-So, from the stunning Danube Bend, we'll pop over to Slovakia for a taste of that Hungarian community's unique culture and to see what young Hungarians there are doing there to maintain their identity and traditions.
+So, from the stunning Danube Bend, we'll pop over to Slovakia for a taste of that Hungarian community's unique culture and to see what young Hungarians there are doing to maintain their identity and traditions.

-Relaxation and fun will be at places such as Europe's largest thermal complex, the Széchényi Baths, authentic outdoor Turkish baths replete with water chess; or bobsledding (yes, you read that right) in picturesque Visegrád.
+Relaxation and fun will be had at places such as Europe's largest thermal complex, the Széchényi Baths, an authentic outdoor Turkish bath replete with water chess, or bobsledding (yes, you read that right) in picturesque Visegrád.
 You'll also have some free time to relax, explore or visit the village/town where your family came from, if you wish.
-Your farewell send off will be something truly spectacular, but we've decided to keep it a secret (well, at least for now).
+Your farewell send off will be something truly spectacular, but we've decided to keep it a secret (at least for now).

-Your journey to rediscovering your Hungarian self continues when you return.
-You'll be asked to mentor a future participant (it's only fair and fun!).
-Then, you'll be able to stay involved through ReConnect Hungary Alumni Group meet-ups and events, FUNdraising for the program, joining a Hungarian-American organization, taking part in ReConnect+ (another surprise, for now) and, of course, returning to Hungary or one of the surrounding countries where Hungarian communities live.
+Your journey to rediscovering your Hungarian self continues when you return to the U.S..
+You'll be asked to mentor a future participant (it's only fair and fun).
+Then you'll be able to stay involved through ReConnect Hungary Alumni Group meet-ups and events, FUNdraising for the program, joining a Hungarian-American organization, taking part in ReConnect+ (another surprise, for now) and, of course, returning to Hungary or one of the surrounding countries where Hungarian communities live.